alexbalan08/Sock-price-binary-prediction-using-NLP/README.md

 ## Data Preprocessing

 - Lowercasing
 - Stop word removal (not necessary for Transformers models however, especially if the news are short.
-I stronlgy advice to try the work using the full corpuses)
+I stronlgy advice to try the work using the full corpus)
-- No stemming or lemmatization (to preserve context, again not really needed for transformers with short sentences)
+- No stemming or lemmatization (to preserve context, again not really needed for transformers, especially with short sentences im headers)
 - Multiple **time windows** analyzed:
   - Stock price movement **1 day**, **3 days**, and **5 days** after news release